 Ternion is the oldest city in the nation, and the seat of its power, taking its name from the trinity that shapes and guides Vaifen: The Crown, the Senate, and the Tribunal.
 All three are located at equal distance from one another, with the Crown at the north of the city, the Senate at its south east, and the Tribunal at the south west.

 The city is home to some unique landmarks as locales, such as Grand Royale, Vaifen’s largest and busiest commercial district.
 It is easy to get lost in such a grandiose city, and first time visitors often get awed by the imposing architecture of yore and the tall and modern edifices built in recent times.
-But for all the historic legacy and glamorous modernity it houses, Ternion is not exempt from the natural chaos that is characteristic of such a metropolis.
+But for all the historic legacy and glamorous modernity it houses, Ternion is not exempt from the natural chaos that is characteristic of such a large metropolis.

 Traffic jams are often and abundant in peak hours, a malady that’s greatly alleviated by Ternion’s century-old train network, which has been constantly revamped and improved throughout the years.
 Some of Ternion’s oldest train stations, such as Estival Station, have preserved its original architecture while replacing the trains and tracks with much more modern and efficient counterparts.